Raja2591/Combining-Petsc-and-Slepc-with-MPI/README.md

 _____________________________________________________________________________________________________________________________________
-This repository contains a full optimized code that calculates Charge Modulation/IR spectrum, polaron coherence and photoluminiscence for both homopolymers and Donor Acceptor polymers.
+This repository contains a fully optimized code that calculates Charge Modulation/IR spectrum, polaron coherence and photoluminiscence for both homopolymers and Donor Acceptor polymers.
 The program has been uniquely developed in the Spano group.
-You will learn how to code using Petsc and Slepc along with MPI.
-The code can run on multiple nodes in a single processor or multiple processors.
+You will learn how to code using sparse matrix techniques (Petsc and Slepc) along with MPI.
+The code successfuly runs on multiple nodes in a single processor or on multiple nodes on multiple processors.

                                                           Author: Raja Ghosh
                                                           contact: raja.ghosh@temple.edu